Fano varieties with large Seshadri constants in positive characteristic: Preliminary

-\begin{proof} Let $E$ be the exceptional divisor of the blowup $\sigma:Y\rightarrow X$, then the pair $(Y,E+\Delta)$ satisfies all the assumptions of the Lemma \ref{lem:F-reg}. \end{proof}
+\begin{proof} Let $E$ be the exceptional divisor of the blowup $\sigma:Y\rightarrow X$, then the pair $(Y,E+\Delta_Y)$ satisfies all the assumptions of the Lemma \ref{lem:F-reg}. \end{proof}

 \begin{rem} Note that $\epsilon(L,x)\ge n$ already implies $(L^{n})\ge n^{n}$.
 However, the assumption $(L^{n})>n^{n}$ in the above corollary can not be removed in general (even in the boundary free case, i.e. when $\Delta=0$).
-For example, consider the pair $(X=\bP^n,H)$ where $H$ is a hyperplane, then clearly $\epsilon(-(K_X+H),x)=n$ for any smooth point $x\in X$, but $H$ is an F-pure center of the pair.
-As another example, consider the Fermat cubic surface $Y=(x^{3}+y^{3}+z^{3}+w^{3}=0)\subseteq\mathbb{P}^{3}$, then $Y$ is not even globally F-split in characteristic 2, but $Y$ is also the blow up of a smooth del Pezzo surface of degree 4 whose anticanonical divisor has Seshadri constant 2 at the point we blow up. \end{rem}
+For example, consider the pair $(X=\bP^n,H)$ where $H$ is a hyperplane, then clearly $\epsilon(-(K_X+H),x)=n$ for any smooth point $x\in X$, but $H$ is the center of $F$-purity of the pair.
+As another example, consider the Fermat cubic surface $Y=(x^{3}+y^{3}+z^{3}+w^{3}=0)\subseteq\mathbb{P}^{3}$, then $Y$ is not even globally $F$-split in characteristic 2, but $Y$ is also the blow up of a smooth del Pezzo surface of degree 4 whose anticanonical divisor has Seshadri constant 2 at the point we blow up. \end{rem}

-One of the advantages of global F-regularity is that most vanishing results that hold in characteristic zero remain valid.
+One of the advantages of global $F$-regularity is that most vanishing results that hold in characteristic zero remain valid.
 In particular we have (see \cite[Theorem 6.8]{ss} for the dual statement):